pip-services/pip-services-docs/content/en/python/rpc/services/about_operations.md

 #### get_about_operation
-TODO add description
+Returns the service's information.

 > get_about_operation(): Callable

-- **returns**: Callable - TODO add description
+- **returns**: Callable - service information

 #### set_references
-TODO add description
+Sets the references of the service.

 > set_references(references: [IReferences](../../../commons/refer/ireferences))